 Computerworld - WASHINGTON – The H-1B visa caps have already been reached and the government will hold a lottery to distribute visas, federal officials said late today.

 The U.S. Citizenship and Immigration Service (USCIS) said it had received a sufficient number of H-1B petitions to meet both the 65,000 general cap and the 20,000-visa cap set aside for advanced degree graduates of U.S. universities.
+The government started receiving petitions on Monday, April 1, and treats the first five days as one day.
+If the caps are exceeded at the end of the five days, a lottery is held.

 The USCIS, as it has in the past, will use a “computer-generated selection process” to determine who will get a visa for the new fiscal year, which begins Oct.
 1.